Vanguard FTSE Europe ETF

 VGKETFAI Summary

-Vanguard FTSE Europe ETF (VGK) is showing an interesting divergence
+Vanguard FTSE Europe ETF (VGK) is in a mixed position

 Market Positioning